Thailand: anti-corruption compliance

 Under the Mutual Legal Assistance in Criminal Matters Act 1992, Thailand has signed bilateral agreements for mutual legal assistance in criminal matters with the UK, US, France, Canada, Norway, China, Korea, Peru, Poland, India and Sri Lanka.
 In Thailand, the Attorney General’s Office is the entity responsible for coordinating requests for assistance.
 The Anti-Money Laundering Office (AMLO) has also signed separate memoranda of understanding with more than 30 countries for the exchange of financial information related to money laundering.
 The AMLO is a valuable investigative source and tool for combating corruption and seeking recovery of the fruits of illicit activity.

 Countries that have not signed bilateral agreements with Thailand for mutual legal assistance may seek such assistance through diplomatic channels.

 Enforcement of bribery laws

-The NACC, the Public Sector Anti-Corruption Commission (PACC), the AMLO, and the Office of the Attorney General of Thailand (OAG) are key players in the anti-corruption investigation, regulation and enforcement fields.
+The NACC, the Public Sector Anti-Corruption Commission (PACC), the AMLO, and the Office of the Attorney General of Thailand (OAG) are key players in anti-corruption investigation, regulation and enforcement.

 The NACC cooperates with foreign government agencies on corruption cases.
 If foreign bribery laws are enacted, the NACC will likely play an important role in the enforcement of anti-corruption laws.